 In the Wal-Mart scam, the caller wants to send a $500 book of coupon savings but needs your checking account number to pay the $4.95 fee.
 Several victims had hundreds of dollars taken from their accounts.

 The Canadian lottery check comes with a letter asking for your bank account number to wire transfer the rest of your winnings.
 If you do this, you are giving Canadian con artists access to your bank account.
 The check is counterfeit and if you withdraw funds against it, you may be responsible to your bank for the losses.

-Foreign lotteries are illegal in the United States; but that doesn’t stop foreign crooks from targeting Americans with their schemes.
-One recent victim sold his home in order to pay the "taxes" on his Canadian lottery winnings.
+Foreign lotteries are illegal in the United States, but that doesn’t stop foreign crooks from targeting Americans with their schemes.
+One recent victim sold his home to pay the "taxes" on his Canadian lottery winnings.
 There is very little that law enforcement can do to get victims’ money back in these foreign schemes.

 To Protect Yourself:

 Never give out personal financial information to anyone soliciting you by telephone, e-mail, or postal mail.